Aashishsharma/Learnings/ReactNative/ReactNative.md

         keyExtractor={(item) => item.id} // react requires key prop for each item, if our array has id instead of key then data={people} // actual array list that needs to be renderd renderItem={({ item }) => ( // JSX - to let FlatList know what to render
-          // TouchableOpacity - makes anything touchable on the app
+          // TouchableOpacity - makes anything touchable on the app, and changes it's opacity
           <TouchableOpacity onPress={() => pressHandler(item.id)}>
             <Text style={styles.item}>{item.name}</Text>
           </TouchableOpacity>